swimos/swim/swim-system-js/swim-mesh-js/@swim/mesh/README.md

 ### CommonJS/Node.js

-`@swim/mesh` can also be used as a CommonJS in Node.js applications.
+`@swim/mesh` can also be used as a CommonJS module in Node.js applications.
-All component libraries are re-exported, in their entirety, from the top-level `@swim/mesh` namespace.
+All component libraries are re-exported by the umbrella `@swim/mesh` module.

 ```javascript
 var swim = require("@swim/mesh");